Pennsylvania Bar Foundation – PA IOLTA Loan Repayment Assistance Program

 - Help IOLTA-funded legal aid organizations recruit and retain the best and the brightest attorneys for service in the public good.

 Loan applicants must be licensed to practice law in Pennsylvania or be permitted to practice law under Bar Admission Rule 311, have a valid Pennsylvania Supreme Court-identification number, be in good standing and practice law as an employee of an IOLTA-funded organization.
 At the time of application, the applicant’s total gross salary may not exceed $66,000; however if the attorney’s annual net debt service is greater than or equal to 10% of the attorney’s current annual gross salary he/she may apply regardless of the annual gross salary cap.
 At the time of application, the amount of educational debt based on loans from commercial and government lending institutions, as well as university or other private institutional loans associated with law school and undergraduate educational debts must be greater than or equal to the amount of the LRAP grant.
 The attorney’s qualifying educational debt must be in satisfactory repayment.

 The program provides one-year loans, payable to qualified attorneys quarterly, with a 12-month employment requirement at qualifying organizations.
 Providing a participating attorney continues to meet the eligibility requirements, the attorney can apply for and receive up to ten, one-year loans over his/her tenure in qualified employment.
 The loans must be used to repay loans incurred for undergraduate and law school education costs and bar exam study and will be forgiven at the end of each year if eligibility requirements have been met.

 The Bar Foundation will administer one loan assistance cycle each year beginning in September.
 The amount of loan assistance provided to each applicant will depend on the available funding, and the number of qualifying attorney applicants.
 The next application cycle will begin on September 1, 2017.
-Click here to be redirected to the WebGrants website and the 2016 LRAP application or visit: www.paioltagrants.org after September 1, 2017 to access the application.
+Click here to be redirected to the WebGrants website and the 2018 LRAP application or visit: www.paioltagrants.org after September 1, 2017 to access the application.

 2016 – 2017 LRAP Reporting and Disbursement Schedule